Prof. Dr. Jan Landwehr

 - Genesis of emotional preferences

 Since 2012 Jan R. Landwehr is a Professor of Marketing at Goethe-University and holds the Chair for Product Management and Marketing Communications.
 Since 2015 he is also the academic director of the Master programs in Business Administration and International Management.

 His research focuses on consumer psychology/behavior, empirical aesthetics, product design, symbolic communication, and genesis of emotional preferences (evaluative conditioning).
 In all fields he has a quantitative-empirical focus on the thinking, feeling, and behavior of consumers.
-Prof. Landwehr is an interdisciplinary researcher who managed to publish his research in world-leading journals in the areas of marketing (e.g., Journal of Marketing, Marketing Science), social psychology (e.g., Personality and Social Psychology Review, Journal of Experimental Social Psychology), and information systems (e.g., Information Systems Research).
+Prof. Landwehr is an interdisciplinary researcher who managed to publish his research in world-leading journals in the areas of marketing (e.g., Journal of Marketing, Marketing Science, Journal of Consumer Psychology), social psychology (e.g., Personality and Social Psychology Review, Journal of Experimental Social Psychology), and information systems (e.g., Information Systems Research).